Nemomain/space-battleships/README.md

 })

 ```
-from the on I had to code the player ship placement and the computers, avoiding collisions and allowing both horizontal and vertical placement, and in the case of the player, allowing to reposition any ship.
+From then on I had to code the player ship placement and the computers', avoiding collisions and allowing both horizontal and vertical placement, and in the case of the player, allowing to reposition any ship.

 From that point on, I started working on the second phase of the game, the "combat".
-I created a function to randomise computer shots, to get to work and debug the game until it finally worked and eventually reprogrammed it so shots aren't completely random.
+I created a function to randomise computer shots, to get to work and debug the game until it finally worked and eventually reprogrammed it so shots weren't completely random.
 In the meantime I had a very big issue because shot() handled both player and computer shots:

 ```javascript
 function shot(index){